Arts & Minds

 - The art category covers all entries of artwork using a variety of media, including photography, digital artwork (excluding film and animation) and collages.
 Students should be encouraged to be as creative as possible but stay within the competition guidelines.

-Prizes will be awarded to the best entries from across England, Northern Ireland, Scotland and Wales in the following categories:
+Prizes are awarded to the best entries from across England, Northern Ireland, Scotland and Wales in the following categories:

 |Primary||up to the age of 11|